Who is going to update the content?

 The majority of the time most web development is halted or redirected to the website owner failing to have a clear plan on how content updates should happen.
 Thus it’s key to put the hard hours in at first and update the website content before actually engaging the web developer.
 The simplest way to do this is to create a doc that has each page of the website and then make changes and highlight in red for the developer.

-Does the website break on mobile?
+Does the new website break on mobile?

 Most developers are faced with the challenge of panel beating desktop designed websites into a mobile-friendly environment.
 Just because developers have this skill set, doesn’t mean that it is the most future proof plan.
 Rather than panel beating, it’s best to design the entire website with the mobile experience being the primary focus.